fedotxxl/grails-config-annotation/README.md

 Types casting
 --------------------
-You can explicitly specify variable type.
-Then variable value will be cast to required type.
+You can explicitly specify the variable type.
+Then variable value will be type casted to required type.
 For example:

 ```java
 import com.tenlittleniggers.grails.config.GrailsConfig